-- i.
-Each Related Entity of the Financial Institution must be incorporated or organized in Denmark and must meet the requirements set forth in this paragraph; and - j.
-The Financial Institution must not have policies or practices that discriminate against opening or maintaining accounts for individuals who are Specified U.S. Persons and who are residents of Denmark.
+(j) The Financial Institution must not have policies or practices that discriminate against opening or maintaining accounts for individuals who are Specified U.S. Persons and who are residents of Italy.

-B. Certain Collective Investment Vehicles

-In the case of an Investment Entity that is a collective investment vehicle regulated under the laws of Denmark:
+(ii) Certain Collective Investment Vehicles.
+In the case of an Investment Entity that is a collective investment vehicle regulated under the laws of Italy: